vaibhavantil2/core/docs/core/04_core-concepts/03_glue42-client/02_javascript/javascript.md

     };

     // Use the object returned from the factory function
-    // to access the Glue42 Core APIs const glue = await GlueWeb(initOptions);
+    // to access the Glue42 Core APIs. const glue = await GlueWeb(initOptions);

-    // Here Glue42 Web is initialized and you can access all Glue42 Core APIs };
+    // Here Glue42 Web is initialized and you can access all Glue42 Core APIs.
+};

 initializeGlue42().catch(console.error);